pyOpenSci/handbook/community/github/continuous-integration.md

 ## What is CI?

-Continuous Integration (CI) refers to checks and tests that run on every change (or commit) to a GitHub repository.
+Continuous Integration (CI) refers to checks and tests that are triggered by events that occur on GitHub such as commit pushes, pull requests and even merges to a GitHub repository.
 In the pyOpenSci organization, each commit triggers at least one or more automated CI workflows.
-For the website and sphinx books this build will:
+For the [pyOpenSci website repository](https://www.pyopensci.org/) and our online books such as the [Python packaging guidebook that is written using Sphinx](https://github.com/pyopensci/python-package-guide), this build will:

 * build the live rendered version of the online content with any changes added in the current commit(s) or pull requests.
-* check the text for spelling issues, check images for missing alt tags and more
+* check the text for spelling issues, check images for missing alt tags and more.

 If the repository has code, it will check for code style.

-Having a CI setup on each pyOpenSci github repository ensures that we detect issues such as bad links, or broken code, before it's merged into the main repository.
+Having a CI setup on each pyOpenSci GitHub repository ensures that we detect issues such as bad links or broken code before they're merged into the main repository.

 ### What do the green and red checks mean?

 The green and red checks in the CI block indicate the status of these automated
 checks:

 * **Green Checks**: These indicate that the code has passed the CI checks.
 This means the code meets the project's standards and is likely free from errors or issues related to the specific checks that have passed.

 * **Red X's**: These indicate that the code has failed the associated CI checks.
 This means there are issues that need to be addressed before the code can be merged.
 The issues could be related to code style, formatting, tests, or other criteria specified by the CI configuration.

 #### If a CI check is red: